lisadunlap/LMM-Vibes/README.md

 ## Key Features

-- **Automatic Property Extraction**: Uses GPT-4 to identify behavioral properties from model responses
+- **Automatic Property Extraction**: Uses LLM's to identify behavioral properties from model responses (vllm to come or maybe i already implemented it i forgot)
-- **Smart Clustering**: Groups similar behaviors using HDBSCAN and embeddings
+- **Smart Clustering**: Groups similar behaviors using HDBSCAN and embeddings (more clustering algs to come)
 - **Hierarchical Organization**: Creates both fine-grained and coarse behavioral clusters
 - **Model Comparison**: Quantifies how much each model exhibits different behaviors
-- **Interactive Exploration**: Streamlit app for browsing results
+- **Interactive Exploration**: Streamlit app for browsing results (rn this is only for clustering need a cute lil' streamlit for the final results)
 - **Multiple Output Formats**: Parquet, JSON, CSV for easy integration

 ## Configuration Options